smilazzo-lab/smilazzo-lab/README.md

 - 👋 Hi, I’m @smilazzo-lab, a professional software engineer of 43.
-I graduetad at Catania's university as a information technology engineer.
+I graduetad as a information technology engineer.
-- 👀 I’m interested in software design, developing solutions for cloud based architecture.
+- 👀 I’m interested in software design
 - 🌱 I’m currently learning english, spanish as new tools for communicating with uman beings. much more skilled on java, though :-)
-- 💞️ I fancy DDD and old projects style , plain old server side java with dynamic frontend layer.
+- 💞️ ...
-- 📫 How to reach me? just text me at milazzosa@gmail.com
+- 📫 text me at milazzosa@gmail.com

 <!---
 smilazzo-lab/smilazzo-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.